Lyquix/tpl_lyquix/README.md

   * Adds fix IE console
   * Loads html5shiv and selectivzr
   * Adds conditional comments for CSS fixes for IE (only if CSS files exist)
+  * Adds width attributes to images if missing
+  * On IE8 implements a hack for responsiveness to work
+  * On IE8 implements fallback of inline svg images to png
   * Displays warning for IE8 and older users

 ##Documentation##